oracle-livelabs/adb/json/mongodb-api/json-mongo/json-mongo-ocw23.md

 ## Task 2: Basic interaction with Oracle Database using Mongo API

 1. First, you must set the URI to the Mongo API running in ORDS on your machine.
 Copy and paste in the username, password, and host for your database and schema user.
-If you are using the green button, those values will be as follows: hol23c, Welcome123, and localhost.
+If you are using the green button, those values will be as follows: hol23c, Welcome123 (or the password you have chosen), and localhost.

     ```
     $ <copy>export URI='mongodb://<user>:<password>@<host>:27017/<user>?authMechanism=PLAIN&authSource=$external&tls=true&retryWrites=false&loadBalanced=true'</copy>